Unity-Technologies/Graphics/com.unity.sg2/Documentation~/previews/FadeTransition.md

 **Fade Contrast** - The contrast at which a single pixel goes from fully transparent to fully opaque.

 ## Outputs
-**Fade** - noise to add variation while a function transitions from on to off.
+**Fade** - Noise to add variation while a function transitions from on to off.